Bible Study Lesson; Matthew 21:1-11 – Easter Story & Palm Sunday

 This is the day Christians now refer to as Palm Sunday.

-The famous ride was the beginning of the crucifixion of Christ from the Easter Story.
+But, little did those people know the Palm Sunday donkey ride was the beginning of a timeline leading to the crucifixion of Christ from the Easter Story.

-Beginning of Easter – Jesus Rides a Donkey into Jerusalem, the Crowd Shouts Hosanna!
+Beginning of Easter – On Palm Sunday, Jesus Rides a Donkey into Jerusalem, the Crowd Shouts Hosanna!

 Most of the crowd spread their coats in the road, and others were cutting branches from the trees and spreading them in the road.